DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

     [Assess whether managing travel tickets caused user frustration and validate our hypothesis for the necessity of a feature that simplifies ticket handling.], )

-  These are the most important questions but to keep the conversation flowing naturally, we also include some minor questions to help the person feel more comfortable, encouraging honesty and potentially leading them to share additional insights.
+  These are the most important questions, but to keep the conversation flowing naturally, we also include some minor questions to help the person feel more comfortable, encouraging honesty and potentially leading them to share additional insights.
 See the #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf")[interviews document] for additional information.

   === Interviews <interviews>

-  All of the made interviews are accessible on the #link("https://discoverwithai.github.io/")[project's website] were an _ad hoc_ #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf")[document] can be found.
+  All the made interviews are accessible on the #link("https://discoverwithai.github.io/")[project's website], where an _ad hoc_ #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf")[document] can be found.

-  The team initially started the validation process by conducting interviews on young adults: these are interviews from number 1 to 7.
-Some of them partially confuted initial customers hypothesis, see @pivoting for more detailed information. //?
+  The team initially started the validation process by conducting interviews on young adults: these are interviews 1 to 7.
+Some of them partially confuted the initial customers hypothesis; see @pivoting for more detailed information. //?

   Here will be reported a link to each one of the interviews for the reader's convenience.